bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 out.
 After the last paragraph fades out we want to go back and fade in the first paragraph and repeat the process indefinitely, so this is a really great job for recursion.
-We&apos;ll also be making use of the **jQuery** affects library a little bit along with some of the other features we&apos;ve talked about in this course.
+We&apos;ll also be making use of the
+<b>jQuery</b> affects library a little bit along with some of the other
+features we&apos;ve talked about in this course.

 So I hope you have fun with it and end up with a script that you could